 Dogs, cats and ferrets that bite humans or other animals should be considered suspect rabid until the end of the 10 day quarantine/observation period.

-Even if an apparently healthy domestic dog, cat, ferret or other domestic animal bites a person, the animal must be confined to limit contact with other humans/animals and observed for ten days following the bite.
 If it remains healthy during this period, the animal did not transmit rabies at the time of the bite.
 All wild animals must be tested for rabies (if possible) if human or domestic animal exposures have occurred.
 Report all animal bites to the Portsmouth Environmental Health Services.